OCI-Clearlab/Secure-IoT/README.md

     Please make sure if you get successfully bundled message, before move on next step.

+## Sensor Setup
+1. This step requires Arduino IDE.
+It can be downladed from https://www.arduino.cc/en/software .
+Please upload sensor.ino to your Arduino nano 33.
+2. Kubernetes manifests in application deployment step are configured for 2 DHT11 sensors and considered the sensors are connected to the k8s-worker-1 node.
+Please be aware that you will need to change that in next step, you used different hostaname and connected the sensors to the different node/s.

 ## Application Deployment
+### Cloud Side
 1. Load balancer IP of broker will be needed in order to configure publisher in edge side.

     ```